ngs-docs/2021-august-remote-computing/_main.utf8.md

 ### EC2

-- Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+- Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, re-sizable compute capacity in the cloud.
 - Basically, you rent virtual computers that are configured according to your needs and run applications and analyses on that computer.
 - Well suited for analyses that could crash your local computer.
 E.g. those that generate or use large output files or take too long
 - HIPAA compliant/secure computing is available!